Dog warden service

 The reason for the dog to be found straying is not relevant to the duty to pay the costs.
 By detaining the dog, we have safeguarded its welfare, prevented it causing problems for which the owner may be liable, and prevented it being injured or stolen.
 Costs are incurred by the Council in detaining the dog and contacting the owner whether the dog has run off when walked, has been let out to stray, has been abandoned or has escaped.
 All costs are initially met with public funds.

 Under the Environmental Protection Act 1990, any person who finds a stray dog must do one of the following:

-The details of the Newcastle Dog and Cat Shelter are:
+The details of our contracted kennels, Newcastle Dog and Cat Shelter, are:

 It is illegal to keep a found dog without reporting it to the Council first.
 You can keep dog as long as the dog warden knows.

 You can keep a stray dog in your home while you try to contact the owner or the Council.